alphagov/govuk-design-system/src/components/cookie-banner/index.md

 Show the cookie banner every time the user accesses your service until they either:

 - accept or reject cookies using the buttons in the cookie banner
-- save their cookie preferences on the service’s [cookies page](/patterns/cookies-page/)
+- save their cookie preferences on [your service’s Cookies page](/patterns/cookies-page/)

 Once the user has accepted or rejected cookies, the cookie banner should: